iurnus/scripps_kaust_model/README.md

-The scripps coupled regional atmosphere-ocean model
+The Scripps-KAUST regional integrated prediction system

 This is a documentation for the regional coupled atmosphere-ocean model.
 This model is designed to be a state-of-the-art coupled atmosphere-ocean modeling system based on MITgcm and WRF.
 It also supports the new components by using the ESMF coupler.
+This system is still under development.

 The designed modeling system currently includes the following models: